bdn-mca/postgres-benchmark/README.md

 ## Small EF Core (not bulk)
 Inserting 100 items with entity framework, without using bulk extensions.
-One uses `DbSet.Add` and is adding entities one by one in a foreach, the other uses `DbSet.AddRange` and is adding a range from a list in one go.
+- One uses `DbSet.Add` and is adding entities one by one in a foreach
+- The other uses `DbSet.AddRange` and is adding a range from a list in one go

 | Method           | BenchmarkDbType | Mean     | Error     | StdDev    |
 |----------------- |---------------- |---------:|----------:|----------:|